A flavorful Green Olive Tapenade takes just a few minutes to make, and it is a great topping for snacks, chicken recipes, and more.

 - greek dipping oil

-- pineapple hummus
+- basil pesto hummus

 - 3 cups mixed green olives (pitted, I used green cocktail, Castelvetrano, and manzanilla)